sonect/sonect-sdk-android/Readme.md

 ## Theming and styling

 As a developer you must provide 5 colors and 6 fonts to the app.
 You could use default colors provided by sonect OR use your own but still it's requried to provide that values in your Theme.
-Parent theme of the activity that include Sonect fragment must inherit the Material theme.

 ![Sonect colors](https://api.monosnap.com/file/download?id=300PYTgN9OUffCGbVDMJ0nNswZBI3l)